trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 ![DAODAO](../images/ics20/daodao_proposal1.png)

 In this example a `DAO` on DAODAO triggers a swap of TOKEN2 for TOKEN1 on dex "DEX"  on a recurring basis.
-Then it can automatically send these tokens to "service provider ABC.
+Then it can automatically send these tokens to `Service provider ABC`.
 This is a neat use case for Trustless Triggers as it requires movement from assets between chains and accounts.
-This can be be automated securely using Trustless Hub's Interchain Automation solution.
-No trusted third paries are used for the swaps.

 The tokens to send can remain in control of the DAO.
+As Trustess Triggers are on-chain, the process can be done completely without trusted third parties.

-Execution is done by a trigger coming from a placeholder account on Trustless Hub.
+The DAO can appoint an owner that can manage the trigger or use a placeholder account on Trustless Hub to remain in full control.

 For this invoice example we have the following proposal name and description: